 Getting Involved with Agility Prime

-For UAM manufacturers interested in the Agility Prime initiative, looking at the Air Force’s ICO is a good starting point.
+For AAM manufacturers interested in the Agility Prime initiative, looking at the Air Force’s ICO is a good starting point.
 It outlines the structure of the program and the requirements for the first AOI.

 The most stringent requirement for this AOI is the ability to make a test flight before December 17, 2020.
 Partnering with Performance Software, with its JETS simulation platform, can help a manufacturer meet this goal.
 High-fidelity emulation of a wide range of standard and custom aerospace components enables high-speed testing of proposed designs, driving downtime to release and product costs.